OWASP/www-project-cyber-controls-matrix/index.md

 Contributions to the OCCM are welcome and appreciated.

-Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full to the OWASP Foundation, Inc.
-Please see the "License, Copyright, Disclaimer, and Attribution" section for further details.
+Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full to the OWASP Foundation, Inc, the OCCM Creator, and the OCCM Project Leader.
+Please see the Legal section for further details.

 ***
 ## Core Team